 - Mother is in a slightly reclined position.

-- Once the cord is clamped, baby is placed chest-to-chest with mother and remains there uninterrupted for at least one hour and preferably until the first breastfeeding is completed.
+- Once the cord is clamped, the baby is placed chest-to-chest with the mother and remains there uninterrupted for at least one hour and preferably until the first breastfeeding is completed.
 This provides optimal physiological stability.

-- Baby may be naked or diapered.
+- The baby may be naked or diapered.

-- Baby can be dried during process of placing skin-to-skin then baby and mother are covered by a warmed blanket.
+- Baby can be dried during the process of placing skin-to-skin then baby and mother are covered by a warmed blanket.

 - Baby’s measurements can be delayed for up to six hours – they are not going to change dramatically in that time frame.

-- Baby and mother are monitored by nursing staff during skin to skin.
+- Baby and mother are monitored by nursing staff during skin-to-skin.

-- The more that mother and baby are together, the easier it is for mother to recognise baby’s early feeding cues.
+- The more that mother and baby are together, the easier it is for the mother to recognise the baby’s early feeding cues.
 More frequently baby will breastfeed, and a greater milk volume will be stimulated.

-- Mothers who “room-in” in the hospital will tend to practice skin to skin more frequently.
+- Mothers who “room-in” in the hospital will tend to practice skin-to-skin more frequently.

 - Babies who “room-in” have more quiet sleep than those who are separated.